nylssoft/MynaAPIServer/README.md

 Different content can be provided for different languages.

 A few sample markdown pages are provided in the website, e.g. the welcome page as the start page and the home page that contains additional technical information about this project.
-See e.g. (/APIServer/sampledata/Welcome.md).
+See e.g. [Welcome Page](/APIServer/sampledata/Welcome.md).

 ### Documents